mile-zhang/SeaNet-Pytorch-1.10.2/README.md

 This implementation is for non-commercial research use only.
-If you find this code useful in your research, please cite the above papers.
+If you find this code useful in your research, please cite the above paperso.